 Talk to any official from the National Security Agency and a few things are immediately clear.
 The NSA is frustrated that it has had to devote months dealing with the fallout from Edward Snowden’s leaks, especially since they believe they’ve done nothing illegal.
 Agency officials are also upset that the Snowden affair is being compared to past intelligence scandals in which individual citizens were deliberately targeted for their political beliefs.
 They stress that their collection is limited to general information about phone calls, not the substance of phone conversations, and that analysts must go through several procedural hoops in order to see it.
 Moreover, they believe this metadata is critical to counter-terrorism, citing dozens of cases in which it helped foil plots in advance.
-Some high-level officials even claim that the intelligence community could have thwarted the September 11 attacks had the program been in place in the 1990s.
+Some high-level officials even claim that the intelligence community could have thwarted the

 For all these reasons, they are bewildered by the ferocious criticism they have faced for many months.
 Why would anyone oppose a program that helps prevent terrorism while protecting civil liberties?